 See more trip photos here.

-Past the rocks at 4600′ was the dense forest that I couldn’t avoid.
+Past the rocks at 4600′ was the dense forest I couldn’t avoid.
 Then I went north-northwest and spent the next 800′ zigzagging my way through the brush and slide alder.
 I even tried hugging the headwall off the south ridge, hoping to find a more pleasant way.

 See more trip photos here.